chhantyal/flask-docker/README.md

 You can try sample Flask app container from Docker Hub.
 For that, you don't need to clone this git source.

-- `docker pull chhantyal/flask-docker:latest`
+- `docker pull chhantyal/flask-docker`
-- `docker run -p 8000:8000 flask-docker:latest`
+- `docker run -p 8000:8000 flask-docker`

 ## Ship